-The Congress begins at 7 pm on Thursday, Oct.
-18 and ends at noon on Sunday, Oct.
+The Congress began at 7 pm on Thursday, Oct.
+18 and ended at noon on Sunday, Oct.
 21.

 Each year, more than 300 Secular Carmelites gather for three days of prayer, reflection, learning and recreation, during a truly one-of-a-kind event.
 The OCDS Congress is part pilgrimage, part retreat, part formation and part family reunion.
 Many have said that it was when attending an OCDS Congress that they first felt part of the larger Carmelite order.
 The 2018 OCDS Congress will begin the evening of Thursday, October 18 and end at noon on Sunday, October 21 and include:

 Each Congress attendee will automatically be entered in the door prize drawing.